Carbon farming: Methods used in agriculture

+Adjusting livestock grazing

 Livestock, like all animals, are net producers of carbon.
 Ruminants like cows and sheep produce not only CO2, but also methane due to the microbes residing in their digestive system.
 A small amount of carbon may be sequestered in grassland soils through root exudates and manure.
 By regularly rotating the herd through multiple paddocks (as often as daily) the paddocks can rest/recover between grazing periods.
 This pattern produces stable grasslands with significant fodder.
-Annual grasses have shallower roots and die once they're grazed.
+Annual grasses have shallower roots and die once they are grazed.
 Rotational grazing leads to the replacement of annuals by perennials with deeper roots, which can recover after grazing.
 By contrast, allowing animals to range over a large area for an extended period can destroy the grassland.

 Silvopasture involves grazing livestock under tree cover, with trees separated enough to allow adequate sunlight to nourish the grass.
 For example, a farm in Mexico planted native trees on a paddock spanning 22 ha.
 This evolved into a successful organic dairy.
 The operation became a subsistence farm, earning income from consulting/training others rather than from crop production.

-Organic mulch
+However, many researchers have argued the approach is unable to provide the benefits claimed.
+Moreover, several peer-reviewed studies have found that excluding livestock completely from semi-arid grasslands can lead to significant recovery of vegetation and soil carbon sequestration.